 The best time to visit Stellenbosch is between September to April, which marks the summer period with temperatures reaching into the 30’s.

 There are plenty of day trips and tours in Stellenbosch to get the most out of your time in the region.
-Should you want to guide to explore the town (which is easy enough to explore self-guided) or to get out into the wider reaches of the Winelands for township tours or adventure activities, visit the Stellenbosch 360 office in town for further information on excursions, guides and itineraries available.
+Should you want to guide to get to know the town (which is easy enough to visit self-guided) or to get out into the wider reaches of the Winelands for township tours or adventure activities, visit the Stellenbosch 360 office in town for further information on excursions, guides and itineraries available.

 For further information on what to see and do, eat and drink, and how to get the most out of your time in the Western Cape Winelands, visit the Stellenbosch Travel website, part of the ‘Stellenblog’ project of which I was a part of to come and promote the variety of the region.